fabiocozzolino/fabiocozzolino.github.io/_posts/2024-09-30-net-aspire-on-aws.md

 dotnet new Aspire
 ```

-The above command, will create a .NET solution with basically two projects:
+The above command will create a .NET solution with basically two projects:
 - a .NET AppHost project: this .NET project serves as the blueprint, defining all the individual parts of your distributed application and their interconnections.
 - a .NET service defaults project: acts as a central hub for defining default settings